Analyzing Human-Human Interactions: A Survey: Discussion

-\paragraph{Computation requirements} But these advances come at a cost because learned feature representations require large amounts of relevant training data.
-While the datasets that focus on human interactions are still increasing in the number of classes and available videos (e.g., \citep{kay2017kinetics}), it will be substantially hard to harvest such datasets.
-Some works have exploited the use of synthetic data generators to increase the amount and variation of the training data \citep{Chen_2017_ICCV,shotton2013real}.
+\paragraph{Training scenarios with less data} Advances owing to CNNs come at a cost because learned feature representations require large amounts of relevant training data.
+While the datasets that focus on human interactions are still increasing in the number of classes and available videos, it will remain hard to harvest such datasets.
+Some works have exploited synthetic data generators to increase the amount and variation of the training data \citep{Chen_2017_ICCV,shotton2013real}.
+The generation of the data can also explicitly be part of the training process.
+Generative Adversarial Networks (GANs, \citet{goodfellow2014gan}) contain a generative and a discriminative model that are jointly optimized.
+Recent work on the walking motion of pedestrians demonstrates the efficacy of the technique to model social behavior \citep{gupta2018socialgan}.
+It remains to be investigated to what extend these results generalize to less-constrained interactions.
 Another line of approach is to use transfer learning \citep{weiss2016survey}, to learn the parts of the network that deal with the lower-level aspects of the input from more general and more widely available training data.
 Despite these partial solutions, there typically is relatively few relevant data available given the complexity of the classification problem.
-This introduces technical issues.
-Most notably, as shown by \citet{goodfellow2014explaining, szegedy2013intriguing, su2017one} convolutions are susceptible to adversarial noise, as they can misclassify examples that look similar to humans but have slightly different pixel values.

 \paragraph{Increasing interaction class repertoire} Current work on the analysis of human interactions is limited by a relatively coarse division into behavior classes such as a handshake or a hug.
-Often, there is much more information contained in these interactions with humans having little difficulty identifying an awkward hug from a heartfelt one.
-With an increased focus on realistic human interactions comes a need to be able to distinguish a larger number of classes, each of which might only subtly differ from others.
+Often, there is much more information contained in these interactions and humans have little difficulty identifying an awkward hug from a heartfelt one. \textit{Semantically}, such interactions are very different.
+Yet, they can be visually very similar.
+With an increased focus on realistic human interactions comes a need to be able to distinguish between a larger number of classes, each of which might only subtly differ from others.
 These differences might originate from temporal aspects such as the coordination in time, but also from differences in poses or orientation.
-Completely separating the visual aspect from the temporal characteristics is likely to be suboptimal.
+Completely separating the visual aspect from the temporal characteristics is likely to be sub-optimal.
 We consider the use of recurrent networks with more sophisticated gating functions as a promising trend.